A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Benefits and Weaknesses of Conventioanal and Deep learning Methods

 \section{Benefits and Weaknesses of Conventioanal and Deep learning Methods}

 Conventional methods for EMI suppression in MRI systems are advantageous due to their proven reliability and simplicity.
 These techniques have been extensively tested over the years, making them well-understood and trusted in the medical imaging community.
-They provide stable and reliable performance with relatively lower computational requirements, which translates to reduced costs and easier integration into existing MRI systems.
+They provide stable and reliable performance with relatively lower computational requirements, which translates to reduced costs and easier integration into existing MRI systems \cite{yu2024enhancing}.
 Conventional methods often involve straightforward implementation strategies, such as filtering and shielding, which are effective in many standard scenarios.
 However, their performance is limited in highly complex or dynamic EMI environments.
 They often lack the adaptability to quickly respond to new or unexpected sources of interference without significant manual adjustments or reconfiguration.
-This inflexibility can result in suboptimal EMI suppression, especially in more challenging or evolving electromagnetic environments.